-THE CONTEST DEADLINE HAS BEEN EXTENDED TO APRIL 1, 2018.
+THE NEXT DEADLINE FOR THE CONTEST IS APRIL 1, 2018.

 Thank you to our current participants – campers at the Locust Grove Nature Center Camp,